ruuda/blog/posts/2014-08-22-writing-a-path-tracer-in-rust-part-5-multithreading.md

 There are several things that a spectral path tracer must do, and tracing rays is only one of them.
 Eventually, the intensities of all the light paths have to be converted into an image.
-In Luculentus, this is a multi-stage process, and every stage has its own unit that performs the work.
+In Luculentus, this is a multi-stage process, and every stage has its own _unit_ that performs the work.

 - A **trace unit** generates random camera rays and computes their intensities.
-  It stores the results (which are called mapped photons) in an internal buffer.
+  It stores the results in an internal buffer.
 - A **plot unit** converts the buffer to an image in the [CIE XYZ][ciexyz] colour space.
   It stores this image in an internal buffer.
+  This buffer is cleared after use.
 - The **gather unit** accumulates the buffers of plot units into a single image, still in the CIE XYZ colour space.
 - The **tonemap unit** determines the correct exposure for the image,